anthonycoffey/property-manager-pro/memory-bank/progress.md

 ## 1. Current Status: RBAC & Firestore Implementation (As of 2025-05-23)

-The project has recently completed the implementation of the Admin Organization Management Panel and a significant refactoring of all Firebase Cloud Functions.
+The project has recently completed the implementation of the Admin Organization Management Panel, a significant refactoring of all Firebase Cloud Functions, and the integration of Google Places API for address autocompletion.

-*   **Date of this update:** 2025-05-24 (Updated)
+*   **Date of this update:** 2025-05-25

 ## 2. What Works / Completed